multitenancy-project/hc20-verilog/doc/README.md

   ![control_method](control_method.png)

   We designed a stateless method to modify the table enties in the pipeline.
-Specifically, we use a specialized group of packets (called control packets) to modify the table entries in the RMT pipeline.
-The packet can be generated from the SW side and contains the info about which table its going to change and how the table will be changed.
+Specifically, we use a specialized group of packets (i.e. control packets) to modify the table entries.
+The packet can be generated from the SW side and contains the info about which table is going to be changed and how the table will be changed.

   In the packet header field, there are fields indicating which module (using module ID) the packets is targetting. the content of the table entry is contained in the payload field. when the packet is received by the RMT pipeline, it will recgnized by the RMT modules and will travel all the way through the pipeline.

   Each module will check whether it is the target of the packet: if so, the module will read out the payload and modify the table entry accordingly.
-Otherwise, it will pass the packet to the next module.If no former module matches the packet's target, before the packet come out of the pipeline, the deparser module will drop it no matter it matches or not.
+Otherwise, it will pass the packet to the next module.
+If no former module matches the packet's target, before the packet comes out of the pipeline, the deparser module will drop it no matter it matches or not.

   #### Table Types